US: Nintendo download for 16th January

 - Nintendo eShop on Nintendo Swap

-- Tokyo Mirage Classes #FE Encore– The worlds of the Hearth Emblem collection and ATLUS video games have crossed paths once more.
+- Tokyo Mirage Classes #FE Encore– The worlds of the Hearth Emblem sequence and ATLUS video games have crossed paths once more.
 An interdimensional evil has invaded modern-day Tokyo, ensuing on this fantastical barrage of music, fashion and hazard.
-So, struggle again!
-Battle by means of dungeons to pump up your technique and creatively decimate your foes…earlier than all hope fades to black.
-This up to date version consists of paid DLC from the Wii U model of the sport, plus new dungeons to discover, a brand new EX Story and a brand new music video that includes the music, “She is…”
+So, combat again!
+Battle by way of dungeons to pump up your technique and creatively decimate your foes…earlier than all hope fades to black.
+This up to date version consists of paid DLC from the Wii U model of the sport, plus new dungeons to discover, a brand new EX Story and a brand new music video that includes the tune, “She is…”

 Nintendo eShop gross sales: